Pakz001/html5examples/Tools/BrushFactory/Readme.md

 Ideas:

+* Brush tip designer user interface.
+Draw in a circle.
+The inside is drawn with the brush in the direction the brush moves.
+A slider determines the width of the tip(full total circle or part or circle)<br>

 * Brushes per image element category.
 Tree Branch brush: Tree Stump Brush: Leaf Brush: Grass Brush: Water Brush: (Pixel art referenced constructed)<br>
 <br>